saint gregory's catholic church, Longton

 Terence Brain - Born in Coventry in 1938 he was taught by Canon Grady at Cotton College and following his ordination at the age of 25 years he was appointed to St Gregory’s.
 He left to teach at Oscott College and later as Monsignor.

 1982-1988 - parish priest of St Maria Goretti, Bentilee & Chair of governors at St Thomas More High School.
+1991 - Auxiliary Bishop of Birmingham 1997 - Bishop of Salford.
+Terence Luxon - A native of Canning Town, London, Terence was born in 1941 and ordained in 1967.

 Due to the tremendous support that he gave to Fr Donnelly during the rebuilding of the Church the two developed a ‘father and son’ relationship.
 Longton parishioners had a great affection for him.
 In 1986 because of ill health Terence was sent to a small parish in Warwickshire and died in 1998 aged 57.
+Seamus Farrell

 Thomas Cohburn went to be parish priest of St Giles church, Cheadle.